rails/rails/guides/source/4_1_release_notes.md

   object.
 Helper methods used by multiple fixtures should be defined on modules included in `ActiveRecord::FixtureSet.context_class`. ([Pull Request](https://github.com/rails/rails/pull/13022))

-* Don't create or drop the test database if RAILS_ENV is specified explicitely.
+* Don't create or drop the test database if RAILS_ENV is specified explicitly.

 Active Model
 ------------